 Problem –

-When designing components made of out short-fibre reinforced plastics (SFRP), the best possible compromise between durability and safety and lightweight construction is sought.
+Designers of components made from short-fibre reinforced plastics (SFRP) seek the best possible compromise between durability, safety, and lightweight construction.
 It is therefore important to understand how damages accumulate in the material and when the material is likely to fail.
 Since damage accumulation in SFRPs is non-linear and the sequence of load phases has an influence on the service life of the material, this should be considered in the damage accumulation model.

 Goal –

-The first goal of this work is to better understand the nature of damage progression
+The first goal of this work is to better understand the nature of damage progression.

 The second goal is to develop a new damage accumulation model which delivers accurate service life predictions for material samples subjected to varying load conditions within the same test.